Key Principles of Merger Remedies

 Package and composition risks

 This risk factor relates to the adequacy of the business or assets to be divested in a structural remedy, as well as the efficacy of the conditions and prohibitions prescribed in a behavioural remedy.
-In January 2017, the FTC issued its latest merger retrospective study.21 The study reviewed 89 merger orders entered into between 2006 and 2012.
-The FTC concluded that, although the FTC’s merger remedy practices are generally effective, certain areas needed to be adjusted.
+In January 2017, the FTC issued a retrospective study, reviewing 89 merger orders entered into between 2006 and 2012.
+The FTC concluded that, although its merger remedy practices are generally effective, certain areas needed to be adjusted.

-First, the study found that divestiture buyers of a more limited package of assets were deemed not to succeed at times, even when the buyer was identified upfront.
-The FTC indicated that, in future, parties can expect that proposals to divest selected assets will undergo more detailed scrutiny and the Commission will accept a proposal of less than the entire ongoing business only if the parties and the divestiture buyer demonstrate that divesting the more limited asset package is likely to maintain or restore competition.
+First, the study found that divestiture buyers of a more limited package of assets were deemed not to succeed at times, even when the buyer was identified up front.
+The FTC indicated that, in future, parties can expect that proposals to divest selected assets will undergo more detailed scrutiny and that the FTC will accept a proposal of less than the entire ongoing business only if the parties and the divestiture buyer demonstrate that divesting the more limited asset package is likely to maintain or restore competition.
 An example cited is that ongoing business divestiture is infeasible.
-In addition, the Commission indicated that it may require divestiture of assets (including manufacturing facilities) related to additional complementary products, the use of brand or trade names, or other affirmative conduct obligations, including facilitating the transfer of customers, to ensure the buyer’s viability.
+In addition, the FTC indicated that it may require divestiture of assets (including manufacturing facilities) relating to additional complementary products, the use of brand or trade names, or other affirmative conduct obligations, including facilitating the transfer of customers, to ensure the buyer’s viability.

-In the past few years, the US agencies have more frequently required divestitures to include out-of-market assets (i.e., a divestiture package that goes beyond the assets in the relevant market) to ensure that the divestiture buyer has adequate assets to be effective.22 The same is true in consummated merger challenges.
-In both Chicago Bridge 23 and Polypore,24 the FTC required the parties to include assets outside of the market to restore competition within the relevant market and to provide the divestiture buyer with the ability to compete.
-In addition, in Valeant,25 the FTC required Valeant not only to divest the entire hard contact lens business it had acquired from Paragon Holdings in 2015, but also the assets it had later acquired that the FTC deemed necessary to ensure that the divested business would continue to have access to the disks that are made into the finished contact lenses.
+The same is true in consummated merger challenges.
+In both Chicago Bridge and Polypore, the FTC required the parties to include assets outside the market to restore competition within the relevant market and to provide the divestiture buyer with the ability to compete.
+In addition, in Valeant, the FTC required Valeant not only to divest the entire hard contact lens business it had acquired from Paragon Holdings in 2015, but also the assets it had later acquired that the FTC deemed necessary to ensure that the divested business would continue to have access to the discs that are made into the finished contact lenses.
+Similarly, when affirming the Administrative Law Judge’s decision in Otto Bock, the FTC concluded that the divestiture of the acquired companies’ overlapping microprocessor prosthetic knee business might be inadequate to resolve competitive concerns since the company bundles the knee product line with its prosthetic foot business and that both product lines may be needed by a buyer to compete effectively.

 The identity of the divestiture buyer may, on rare occasions, potentially contribute to the divestiture’s lack of success.
-The FTC’s November 2012 order approving the divestiture of Hertz’s Advantage low-cost rental business and rights to operate 29 Dollar Thrifty airport locations to Simply Wheelz – a subsidiary of Franchise Services of North America, which at that time operated U-Save Car Rental – may be such a case.29 Four months after the FTC issued its final order, Simply Wheelz filed for bankruptcy, reportedly in part owing to Hertz’s exercise of its right to terminate its fleet-leasing arrangement with Advantage, since Advantage owed Hertz in excess of US$39 million.
+The FTC’s November 2012 order approving the divestiture of Hertz’s Advantage low-cost rental business and rights to operate 29 Dollar Thrifty airport locations to Simply Wheelz – a subsidiary of Franchise Services of North America, which at that time operated U-Save Car Rental – may be such a case.
+Four months after the FTC issued its final order, Simply Wheelz filed for bankruptcy, reportedly in part owing to Hertz exercising its right to terminate its fleet-leasing arrangement with Advantage, since Advantage owed Hertz more than US$39 million.
 Both US agencies often require the parties to identify an acceptable upfront buyer before accepting divestiture packages.
-The upfront buyer requirement is justified by the agencies as being necessary to ensure that the divestiture will be effective in maintaining competition at the same level as it had been pre-transaction.
+The upfront buyer requirement is justified by the agencies as being necessary to ensure that the divestiture will be effective in maintaining competition at the same level as it had been prior to the transaction.
 The transaction parties, however, can face substantial delay from the process: the need to identify a divestiture buyer, negotiate a divestiture agreement, and have that buyer and the divestiture package vetted by the agencies before the main transaction is permitted to proceed can literally add months to the merger review process.

 Remedies in a global competition setting

 Increasingly for multi-jurisdictional transactions, competition authorities have cooperated during the investigation stage and, on some occasions, at the remedies stage.
-The ICN Merger Remedies Guide indicates that each competition authority should exercise its independent judgement in reaching its decision regarding the need for a remedy.30 Nevertheless, in many investigations, coordination among competition authorities may avoid conflicting remedies (i.e., when one or more authority enters into separate remedy orders) or, in some cases, even the need for a particular jurisdiction to enter into a remedy itself because of the actions taken by another jurisdiction.31 Such coordination and cooperation is particularly needed when the authority reaches the conclusion that an effective remedy should include assets outside of its jurisdiction.
+The ICN’s Merger Remedies Guide indicates that each competition authority should exercise its own judgement in reaching its decision regarding the need for a remedy.
+Nevertheless, in many investigations, coordination among competition authorities may avoid conflicting remedies (i.e., when one or more authority enters into separate remedy orders) or, in some cases, even the need for a particular jurisdiction to enter into a remedy itself because of the actions taken by another jurisdiction.
+Coordination and cooperation are needed particularly when the authority reaches the conclusion that an effective remedy should include assets outside its jurisdiction.
+Some jurisdictions may decide that, acting alone,they do not have the ability to order a structural remedy involving assets outside their jurisdiction because they lack the means to enforce the remedy, and therefore must accept behavioural remedies or have other jurisdictions impose the structural remedies.

-By way of example, in Holcim/Lafarge,32 the FTC conditioned clearance on the divestiture of plants and terminals, including a terminal in Alberta, Canada and a cement plant in Ontario, Canada.
-Canadian assets that are named in the FTC consent decree were included by the FTC as necessary to remedy competitive concerns in northern US markets.
-The Canadian consent – entered into the same day – provides mirror provisions.
+By way of example, in Holcim/Lafarge, the FTC conditioned clearance on the divestiture of plants and terminals, including a terminal in Alberta, Canada, and a cement plant in Ontario, Canada.
+Canadian assets that were named in the FTC consent decree were included by the FTC as necessary to remedy competitive concerns in northern US markets.
+The Canadian consent – entered into the same day – provided mirror provisions.

-In addition, in NXP Semiconductors, the parties agreed to divest all NXP assets that are used primarily for manufacturing, research and development of RF power amplifiers, including a manufacturing facility in the Philippines, a building in the Netherlands to house management and some testing labs, as well as all patents and technologies used exclusively or predominantly for the RF power amplifier business, based on the finding that the market for RF power amplifiers is worldwide.
-The FTC worked with the staff of antitrust agencies in the EU, Japan and South Korea on all aspects of the analysis, including potential remedies, in order to reach compatible approaches on an international scale.
-The proposed revisions to the Antitrust Guidelines for International Enforcement and Cooperation recognises these factors when it indicates that the agencies will seek a remedy that involves conduct or assets outside the United States if it deems that doing so is necessary to ensure the remedy’s effectiveness and is consistent with the agency’s international comity analysis.
+In addition, in NXP Semiconductors, the parties agreed to divest all NXP assets that are used primarily for manufacturing, research and development of radio frequency (RF) power amplifiers, including a manufacturing facility in the Philippines, a building in the Netherlands to house management and some testing laboratories, and all patents and technologies used exclusively or predominantly for the RF power amplifier business, based on the finding that the market for RF power amplifiers is worldwide.
+The FTC worked with the staff of antitrust agencies in the European Union, Japan and South Korea on all aspects of the analysis, including potential remedies, to reach compatible approaches on an international scale.

 1 Ilene Knable Gotts is a partner at Wachtell, Lipton, Rosen & Katz.